sheltersi/Doctor-Appointment/README.md

 # Doctor-Appointment

-a laravel web application that allows a user(patient) to register an account and book for an appointment to see a doctor. the admin will approave or cancel the appointment request and will also be able to send an email to the users(patients).
+A Web Application that allows a user(patient) to register an account and book for an appointment to see a doctor. the admin will approave or cancel the appointment request and will also be able to send an email to the users(patients).

 Home Page